HTTP-RPC/Kilo/README.md

 * `Number`/numeric primitive: number
 * `Boolean`/`boolean`: boolean
 * `CharSequence`: string
-* `java.util.Date`/`java.time.Instant`: number representing epoch time in milliseconds
 * `Iterable`: array
 * `java.util.Map`, bean, or record type: object

-Additionally, instances of the following types are automatically converted to their string representations:
+Additionally, instances of `java.util.Date` or `java.time.Instant` are converted to a number representing epoch time in milliseconds.
+Instances of the following types are converted to their string representations:

 * `Character`/`char`
 * `Enum`